SBaldwin-Git/colour_shop/README.md

-# ColorMart E-Commerce Platform
+# Colour Shop E-Commerce Platform

-ColorMart is a simple and intuitive e-commerce website where users can purchase a wide range of colors.
-This project is built using React, JavaScript, Redux, and utilizes a PostgreSQL database to showcase CRUD API skills.
-Additionally, it incorporates user authentication for a personalized shopping experience.
+Colour Shop is a simple and intuitive e-commerce website where users can purchase a wide range of colours.
+This project is built using React, JavaScript, Redux, and utilises a PostgreSQL database to showcase CRUD API skills.
+Additionally, it incorporates user authentication for a personalised shopping experience.

 ## Table of Contents